This involves taking the kids to and from school, activities, and sport events.

 Lastly, one of the other big benefits is working abroad.
 You get to work in foreign countries doing what you love.

 Au Pair Salary

 As mentioned already the salary for Au Pair is very attractive but, does differ from country to country.
 Even family to family and agency to agency.
 Now you are unsure of what country to choose to get the most financial benefit to you.
-Here I break down the top destinations and their salaries to help you make a better choice.
-All these salaries are averages.

 Some of the most popular countries to Au Pair in:

 - Germany – Average salary +R4000 and the family has to pay R800 towards a language course

 - Australia – minimum wage R180 per hour and board (R3500) gets deducted from your wages